Hetzner and OVHCloud

 DNS Zone

-I looked and looked, but all evidence seems to suggest that DNS management, at lest for now, is completely free
+I looked and looked, but all evidence seems to suggest that DNS management, at least for now, is completely free

 /content/images/2025/11/hetzner-23.png